-The Affordable Care Act was supposed to make it a lot easier to find and invest in the best (and the cheapest) California health insurance around, but because of a variety of different reasons we won’t get into right now, it is still quite a bit of a challenge for people in California to find health insurance that makes sense for them and their budget unless they go somewhere like this.
+The Affordable Care Act was supposed to make it a lot easier to find and invest in the best (and the cheapest) California health insurance around, but because of a variety of different reasons we won’t get into right now, it is still quite a bit of a challenge for people in California to find health insurance that makes sense for them and their budget.

 And that’s why we have put together this quick guide.
 Hopefully you will be able to take advantage of the information below to find the best California health insurance available at a price point that you feel comfortable with.
 The helpful hints below should serve to point you in the right direction when it comes time to purchase health insurance, or (at the very least) give you a little bit of extra insight into the overall process.

 Are you under the age of 26?